 The Nominating and Compensation Committee will evaluate Director recommendations from shareholders if made in writing.
 Director candidates recommended by shareholders will be considered on the same basis as Director candidates referred from other sources.
 While there are no formal procedures for shareholders to submit Director candidate recommendations, written recommendations of Director candidates should include the name, address and telephone number of the recommended candidate, along with a brief statement of the candidate's qualifications to serve as a Director.
-All such shareholder recommendations should be submitted to the Secretary of the Company at the address provided on the first page of this proxy statement, by January 31, 2024 in order to be considered by the Nominating and Compensation Committee, for the next annual election of directors.
+All such shareholder recommendations should be submitted to the Secretary of the Company at the address provided on the first page of this proxy statement, by January 31, 2025 in order to be considered by the Nominating and Compensation Committee, for the next annual election of directors.
 In addition, in accordance with the Company's Articles of Incorporation and/or Bylaws, nominations for election to the Board may be made by any shareholder of any outstanding class of capital stock of the Company entitled to vote for the election of Directors.
-Notices of nominations, other than those made by or on behalf of the existing Board of the Company, must be made in writing and be delivered to the Secretary of the Company at the address provided on the first page of this proxy statement not less than 90 days or more than 120 days before the first anniversary of the prior year's annual meeting; provided that if the annual meeting is more than 30 days from the first anniversary of the prior year's annual meeting, the notice must be delivered no earlier than 120 days before the annual meeting and no later than the close of business on the later of 90 days before the annual meeting or the tenth day after notice of the date of the annual meeting was mailed or public announcement of the date of the annual meeting was first made.
+Notices of nominations, other than those made by or on behalf of the existing Board of the Company, must be made in writing and be delivered to the Secretary of the Company at the address provided on the first page of this proxy statement not less than 90 days or more than 120 days before the first anniversary of the prior year's annual meeting; provided that if the annual meeting is more than 30 days from the first anniversary of the prior year's annual meeting or the tenth day after notice of the date of the annual meeting was mailed or public announcement of the date of the annual meeting was first made.

-Such notice shall contain the following information to the extent known to the notifying shareholder: (a) the name and residence address of the notifying shareholder; (b) the number of shares of capital stock of the Company owned by the notifying shareholder; (c) a description of all arrangements or understandings between the notifying shareholder and any other person or persons (including their names) in connection with the nomination and any material interest of the notifying shareholder in the nomination; (d) the name and a brief description of the background and credentials of the person being nominated for Director including name, age, business address and residence address, principal occupation or employment, number of shares of capital stock of the Company owned by the nominee; (e) any other information relating to such nominee required to be disclosed in solicitations of proxies for election of directors pursuant to Regulation 14A under the Exchange Act, including the nominee's written consent to being named in the proxy statement as a nominee and to serving as a director if elected; and (f) a written representation and agreement by the notifying shareholder that the shareholder is not and will not become a party to any agreement, arrangement or understanding with any other party or shareholder regarding the nomination.
+Such notice shall contain the following information to the extent known to the notifying shareholder: (a) the name and residence address of the notifying shareholder; (b) the number of shares of capital stock of the Company owned by the notifying shareholder; (c) any material interest of the notifying shareholder in the nomination; (d) the name and a brief description of the background and credentials of the person being nominated for Director including name, age, business address and residence address, principal occupation or employment, number of shares of capital stock of the Company owned by the nominee; (e) any other information relating to such nominee required to be disclosed in solicitations of proxies for election of directors pursuant to Regulation 14A under the Exchange Act, including the nominee's written consent to being named in the proxy statement as a nominee and to serving as a director if elected; and (f) a written representation and agreement by the notifying shareholder that the shareholder is not and will not become a party to any agreement, arrangement or understanding with any other party or shareholder regarding the nomination.
 Nominations not made in accordance with these requirements may, in his discretion, be disregarded by the chairman of the meeting, and upon his instructions, the judges of election may disregard all votes cast for each such nominee.